Non-J/classnotes/kaist/CS380 Introduction to Computer Graphics.md

 $$
 \begin{bmatrix}nx'\\ny'\\nz'\end{bmatrix}=(L^{-1})^T\begin{bmatrix}nx\\ny\\nz\end{bmatrix}
 $$
-Note that the translation part has no effect, just the linear part.
+Note that the translation part has no effect, just the linear transformation part.
 If $L$ is rotation, then $(L^{-1})^T=L$ (property of orthonormal linear transformation).

 ## Frame